 How to Care for Your Sterling Silver Jewelry

 I promise you, there's an easier way.
-Keep your hands dry and your jewelry safe by forming daily habits that will extend the life and beauty of your silver jewelry, and learn what to do when you've neglected a piece for a little too long (no shade).
+Keep your hands dry and your jewelry safe by forming daily habits that will extend the life and beauty of your silver jewelry, and learn what to do when you've neglected a piece for a little too long and tarnish has built up.

 What to do every day:

 Moisture is the main reason why jewelry tarnishes or stones become dull or discolored.
 Store your jewelry in a dry place (not the side of the tub or bathroom counter), and remove each piece when you shower or wash your hands.

 I like to keep a few dedicated storage spaces around my house; in my bedroom, living room, and kitchen (oh yeah, take your rings off when you wash your dishes, too).
 This helps me know where my jewelry is so I know I'm not neglecting it.
 If I know I won't be wearing a statement piece for a while, I'll store it in a tarnish-proof pouch.

 Much to my dismay, rocks aren't as hard as they look.
 They can last a lifetime or longer if treated with love and care, but you gotta know how to do it right.
 Avoid wearing stone-set jewelry when doing vigorous activities that may cause the stone to hit or brush up against something hard.
 Avoid exposing your stones to sweat, oils, lotions, and even water.
 Be sure to dry your stone gently and leave it somewhere airy to dry if you do get it wet.
 Always be careful to avoid scratching your stones when polishing the silver parts of your jewelry.